Urban Ecologies

 By nicholas b jacobsen, Catherine Page Harris, and bug carlson

 How can public space be annotated to account for the complicated pasts and presents of the Santa Fe Railyard Park?
-With earth plinth signs, (not pictured) endeavors to make visible that which is “not pictured” in our dominant culture.
-The signs will encourage visitors to engage with the often overlooked layers of material and social presents, pasts, and futures of the park.
-Each of the five etched steel signs evoke the park’s permanent signs that tell part of the park’s story.
-The earthen plinths embody accounts of millennia of chemical change, soil degradation, layered histories, and riven and remade connections.
-The signs offer speculations in English, Spanish and another local language exploring multiple ways of being on this land of O’ghe P’oghe (aka Santa Fe), including a land acknowledgment which traces the colonial history of the railroad, its path of genocide across the so-called U.S., and the relationship of this settler park as land stolen from the Tewa people.
+With earth plinth signs, (not pictured) endeavored to make visible that which is “not pictured” in our dominant culture.
+The signs encouraged visitors to engage with the often overlooked layers of material and social presents, pasts, and futures of the park.
+Each of the five etched steel signs evoked the park’s permanent signs that tell part of the park’s story.
+The earthen plinths embodied accounts of millennia of chemical change, soil degradation, layered histories, and riven and remade connections.
+The signs offered speculations in English, Spanish and another local language exploring multiple ways of being on this land of O’ghe P’oghe (aka Santa Fe), including a land acknowledgment which traced the colonial history of the railroad, its path of genocide across the so-called U.S., and the relationship of this settler park as land stolen from the Tewa people.

 BROUGHT TO YOU BY